 Playing with the child, ask him to perform simple actions already known to him, for example: take, put, give, show, throw, come here, roll, put on.
 If he does not respond to the request, accompany the words with an explanatory gesture.
 If this does not help, show the child what action you want him to perform, or help the child implement it.

 Use the words "give", "show", "take" in relation to different household items and toys.
-During food, put in front of the child several different pieces of food, for example, cookies, bread, apple, etc. Say: "Take the bread."
+During the meal, put several different pieces of food in front of the child, for example, cookies, bread, apple, etc. Say: "Take the bread."
 If the child does not take what you asked for, correct it.
 Similarly, lay out a few toys in front of him and in turn ask him for different items.
 To make it interesting, make a specific game scenario using the items that you received from the child.
 For example, ask the car first, then ask the doll you will be rolling in the car.
 Then ask the baby to "run away" from the car, which will try to drive him.

 If the kid does not perform actions like "give", "take", try another way to find out if he understands the names of objects and toys.
 Ask him where the object is, and watch where he will direct his gaze.
 If he looks at the thing you called, praise him.

 Consider with the kid books with pictures of toys, cats, dogs and ordinary objects.
 Ask him to show a finger a particular object.
 Praise him if he does it.
 Point your finger at objects or creatures you know.
 Pointing to a dog or a cat, picture how they "speak" ("This is a pussycat, she says meow").